Dragonruler6008/slurmdocs/README.md

     cd /var/tmp/slurmbuild

-**NOTE: Current version of Slurm SCI is using is 24.05.1, if it needs to be updated you need to build new pakages above.**
+**NOTE: Current version of Slurm SCI is using is 24.05.1, if it needs to be updated you need to build new packages above.**

 In the slurmbuild directory run `wget https://download.schedmd.com/slurm/slurm-24.05.1.tar.bz2` **Note version and download appropriately**